Tony Mario's 2018 NFL Mock Draft: 3 Rounds

 - The Jets addressed safety in the 2017 NFL Draft, but still have glaring holes at quarterback, both offensive tackle spots, both cornerback spots, both wide receiver spots, and center.
 The Jets have to be the front runner to pick first overall in 2018 for this sole reason.

 - Right now the 6-4 225 lb Sam Darnold is the undisputed favorite to go first overall even Jim Mora the head coach out of UCLA likes him.
 He led USC to a comeback win after trailing 49-35 in the fourth quarter of the 2017 Rose Bowl.
+His leadership got him voted team captain at USC.

 Chicago Bears: Arden Key, 3-4 ROLB, LSU